vivid-planet/comet/.changeset/fast-bats-knock.md

 "@comet/cms-admin": minor
 ---

-Show a bigger version of an image when hovering over a image thumbnail in the DAM and asset picker dialog
+Show a bigger version of an image when hovering over an image thumbnail in the DAM and asset picker dialog